Gunasundarinagalingam/technophile/CONTRIBUTING.md

 #### What is a Pull Request?

-A pull request (PR) is a method of submitting your new site to the `Techies` (or any repo, for that matter).
+A pull request (PR) is a method of submitting your new site to the `technophile` (or any repo, for that matter).
 You will make changes to copies of the files in a personal fork, then apply to have them accepted by the original repo.

 #### Need Help?

-Feel free to ask for [help](https://github.com/AshikRoyce/techies/issues), we are here to help.
+Feel free to ask for [help](https://github.com/AshikRoyce/technophile/issues), we are here to help.

 #### Important: ALWAYS EDIT ON A BRANCH